I love ice cream. The sucker punch to the gut is that I can’t eat it.

 I’m fortunate that I’m somewhat detail oriented on the backend, regarding holding myself accountable to trying to do good work no matter what I do.
 Being organized is critical.
 And then leadership: knowing or understanding how important leadership is–whether it’s in yourself or others around you–is critical to success.
 I didn’t go to college; I went to a short culinary program that didn’t tackle any kind of business management.

 It’s crazy how so many art schools don’t do that.
 I got zero business preparation.
 Even learning how to deduct and file taxes would have been helpful!

-Yeah, I think the CIA does now, and I feel like I know artists who went to schools in California where they get some business training: “This is what your worth is work, and this is what you should get paid.”
+Yeah, I think the CIA does now, and I know artists who went to schools in California where they get some business training: “This is what your worth is work, and this is what you should get paid.”